quarkslab/whvp/README.md

 # README

+**This project is not in development anymore, it has been replaced by https://github.com/quarkslab/rewind**

 This tool is a PoC for a snapshot-based coverage-guided fuzzer targeting Windows kernel components.

 The idea is to clone the state of a running kernel (cpu and memory) into an Hyper-V partition to execute a specific function.